1. Georgia : WELCOMING US MILITARIES

 fulfill his promises - one of them is uniting Kosovska Mitrovica.

-That divided town is a real time bomb in Kosovo, and political
+That divided town is a real time bomb in Kosovo,

 success in that field will add up to total measure of everyone's